pnp/powershell/documentation/Add-PnPListItemAttachment.md

 Accept wildcard characters: False
 ```

 ### -List
 The ID, Title or Url of the list.
+Note that when providing the name of the list, the name is case-sensitive.

 ```yaml
 Type: ListPipeBind